JavRedstone/interstellar-blue-vscode-theme/README.md

 5. Click **Install** to install it
 6. Click **Set Color Theme** and pick your Interstellar Blue theme

+**NOTE**: Periodically check the theme inside the **Extensions** menu to see if there is a **Reload Required**, which means the theme has recieved and update.
+If so, click the button to reload your VS Code window.

 You can also install it via the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=JavRedstone.interstellar-blue&ssr=false#overview) or at [Theme Studio for VS Code](https://themes.vscode.one/theme/JavRedstone/BhdXx2a0)

 If you liked this theme, you can **star** my [Github Repository](https://github.com/JavRedstone/interstellar-blue-vscode-theme) if you wish.
 Feel free to also leave a rating in the [Marketplace](https://marketplace.visualstudio.com/items?itemName=JavRedstone.interstellar-blue&ssr=false#review-details)